2005 Campbell County High School shooting

-A school shooting occurred on November 8, 2005, at Campbell County Comprehensive High School in Jacksboro, Tennessee, United States, when a 14-year-old freshman student shot the school principal and two assistant principals.
+A school shooting occurred on November 8, 2005, at Campbell County Comprehensive High School near Jacksboro, Tennessee, United States, when a 14-year-old freshman student shot the school principal and two assistant principals.
 One assistant principal, Ken Bruce, died as a result of the shooting.

 Details

-Earlier in the day, school principal Gary Seale received information that student Kenneth Bartley, Jr. was armed with a handgun.
+Earlier in the day, school principal Gary Seale received information that student Kenneth Bartley Jr. was armed with a handgun.
 The incident began when Seale confronted Bartley inside the administration office.
 Then Bartley brandished his .22 caliber pistol and reportedly said, "Yes, it's real.
 I'll show you.
 I never liked you anyway," and shot Seale.
 He later shot assistant principals Ken Bruce and Jim Pierce.
 Bartley was soon disarmed by another teacher inside the office.
 Seale and Pierce were transported by helicopter to the University of Tennessee Medical Center, while Bruce was treated at St. Mary's Hospital in LaFollette.
 Bruce was later pronounced dead from his wounds, while both Seale and Pierce were seriously wounded.
 When questioned, Bartley said that the gun belonged to his father, and he had stolen it to take to school with the intention of trading it for OxyContin.